What are the Differences between DIN vs. Yoke (A-Clamp) Regulators?

 Those who chose DIN first stage regulators and valves, in the beginning, were high-end technical divers.
 They stood by the idea that the added psi rating of the DIN valve made the tanks less likely to blow out.
 Additionally, since there were no loose parts inside the valve, they were less likely to damage during transport.

 In recent years however many divers are seeing an influx of DIN first stage regulators and tanks.
-This may be due to the increase in dive-technology making costs cheaper.
-Since DIN is no longer solely associated with high-end diving equipment, it may be good to familiarize yourself with both styles of tank valve.
+This may be due to the increase in dive technology making costs cheaper.
+Since DIN is no longer solely associated with high-end diving equipment, it may be good to familiarize yourself with both styles of tank valves.